John Mackey (American football): College career

-NFL career
+Professional career

-Mackey was drafted by the Baltimore Colts with the 19th pick in the second round of the 1963 NFL Draft.
+Mackey was drafted by the Baltimore Colts with the 19th pick in the second round of the 1963 NFL draft.
 As a rookie, he averaged over 20 yards per catch, scored seven touchdowns, and earned a trip to the Pro Bowl.
 He also returned 9 kickoffs for 271 yards, an average of 30 yards per return.

 He went on to play a total of 10 NFL seasons as tight end, and became known for his size and speed.
 Mackey played his first nine seasons with the Colts.
 After losing his starting role to Tom Mitchell entering the 1972 regular season, he requested to be traded.
 Colts general manager Joe Thomas placed him on the team's retired list instead, prompting Mackey to demand being put on waivers.
 He was not claimed by any team in an attempt by franchise owners to blackball him for having been the president of the National Football League Players Association (NFLPA).
 He eventually signed with the San Diego Chargers on September 18, 1972, after being contacted by the team's defensive backs coach Willie Wood hours after clearing waivers.
 He retired as an active player at the end of the 1972 season.
 Although a knee injury forced him into early retirement, Mackey only missed one game in his whole career.

 During his 10 seasons in the NFL, Mackey scored 38 touchdowns and caught 331 passes for 5,236 yards.
 He also rushed 19 times for 127 yards.
 His career yards per catch average of 15.8 is currently the second-highest total among all Hall of Fame tight ends, trailing only Jackie Smith.